IvanNSBS/Pixel-Renderer/README.md

 - Fix changing object not correctly updating render percent
 - Add remove animation and charater option
 - Add default object options for character
+- Create a custom HTML Input text and use it for this and the character name

 ## TODO: Rendering
 - Canvas